jacobwilder/git-battle/README.md

 - [PropTypes](https://www.npmjs.com/package/prop-types)

 ### Features
-* Clash between two github developers using data obtained from GitHub API
+* Clash between two github developers to display experience based on data obtained from GitHub API
-* Search any user
+* Search through github by username, displaying account information as well as repository data
-* Stores previous clashes and creates a leaderboards for all users
+* Stores previous clashes and creates a scoreboard for all potential candidates

 ### Usage
 Download the repo and run 'npm install'.
 After installation run 'npm start'.